himansl/challenge-angular/README.md

 You're free to choose any design framework, but we'd prefer if you choose Material Design (`https://material.angular.io`) since most of our products are designed using this library.

-You install new package using npm.
+You install new packages using npm.

+Design images are included in the assets folder.
+Try to keep UI as close to the assets as possible.

 ## Development server